 If, within one month, you have not been successful in getting permanent housing, the Council reserves the right to make you a 'final offer' of suitable housing.
-With your agreement, this offer of accommodation will be a social housing tenancy or a twelve month assured short hold privately rented tenancy we will always try to take account of your preference for an area and type of property.
+This offer of accommodation will be a social housing tenancy or a twelve month assured short hold privately rented tenancy.
+We will always try to take account of your preference for an area and type of property.
 However, due to high housing demand and a lack of supply, this may not always be possible.